Kid Activities

 1. Cut the top off your bottle (start cut with a sharp knife, then use scissors).

-2. Place stones or gravel in bottom of bottle.
+2. Place stones or gravel at the bottom of the bottle.

 3. Suspend your potato, narrow end down, into the bottle.
 Use toothpicks, punched into potato and resting on sides of bottle, to hold in place.